uncbiag/easyreg/doc/source/notes/train_your_own_model.rst

 **Two steps training**

 The above training involves both affine and non-parametric parts.
-In practice, we sometimes need to fine tune each part.
-If we only train affine network, we need following steps
+In practice, we sometimes need to fine tune them separately.
+Let's only train the affine part, we need following steps

 * set "method_name": "affine_sym",